Campus Realities

 At the Open Atelier in February 2026, we presented work in progress, ideas, sketches and sub-projects.
 The focus was not on finished results, but on processes, discussions and joint further thinking.
 Thank you to all our guests!

-Students participating in the seminar project ‘Campus Realities’ were conducting ethnographic-artistic surveys in the following sub-projects:
+Students participating in the seminar project ‘Campus Realities’ were conducting ethnographic-artistic surveys in the following sub-projects.

 Among other things, the seminar project offers a space to discuss experiences of discrimination on campus.
 The project seminar takes place in a mindful environment: respectful interaction, diversity of perspectives, no room for discrimination, confidential safe space.